Hi! My name is Sarah Hursthouse. I head up the Dogskool team.

 I have a University degree, an Advanced Diploma in Canine Psychology and I am a Gold standard Approved Instructor with the Academy of Dog Training and Behaviour.
 I am also a member of the Pet Professional Guild and a Kennel Club examiner for the Good Citizen Dog Scheme.

-I have been working with dogs for over 17 years now and prior to that, I have years of experience in breeding and showing, as a former Dog Handling Champion.
+I have been working with dogs for over 18 years now and prior to that, I have years of experience in breeding and showing, as a former Dog Handling Champion.
 I am also a qualified Dog Groomer.

 Dogskool is also a proud sponsor of Alsager Animals in Need in Cheshire and I have worked with Animal Lifeline to assist stray or abandoned dogs in the area.

 I’m a regular voice on BBC Radio Stoke as a local “dog expert” and do phone-ins on dog behaviour.
 I have written a series of Ebooks on dog behaviour that I’m sure you would find useful!